 “You’ve got to start with the customer experience and work backwards to the technology.
 You can’t start with the technology and try to figure out where you’re going and try to sell it.” — Steve Jobs, 1997

 However, the democratization of output is not the democratization of insight, taste, and judgement.
 While anyone can now build, few are equipped to navigate the complex intersection of deep human needs and business outcomes.
-In this era of infinite production, the competitive moat is no longer the ability to build—it is the ability to edit, govern, and direct the experience toward meaningful value.
-This context frames our theme of 2026: Unlocking the Experience Advantage.
+The volume of ideas, prototypes, and opportunities also grow with this democratization, raising new questions of judgement, agility, and quality.

 The evolving scope of strategic design leadership

-AI-era dynamics introduce new needs for how customer experience imperatives gain strategic importance in helping differentiate products and services, as well as operational imperatives to create higher-performing operating models with AI embedded.
-For CDOs, long-standing product, organizational, and experience challenges are being amplified by AI—creating both urgency and opportunity in an era where building is democratized.
+This is informed by our 2025 theme that marked the arrival of the Intelligence Renaissance—a shift from intelligence constrained by humans to intelligence distributed through generative, agentic enterprise systems.
+AI-era dynamics introduce new needs for how customer experience imperatives gain strategic importance in helping differentiate products and services, as well as operational imperatives to create higher-performing operating models that match the pace and complexity of business today.
+For CDOs, long-standing organizational challenges are being amplified by AI, introducing new risk vectors as intelligence systems increasingly reflect the structure, quality, and decisions of the organization itself.

 This raises the questions that matter most for design executive advancement: